Optimization is making something as perfect or effective as possible

 What does Optimization have to do with Conversions?

 How much of your day to day with your business is spent trying to drive conversions?
-Without them you don’t have sales.
-And without sales you aren’t profitable.
+Without them, you don’t have sales.
+And without sales, you aren’t profitable.
 So, the major concern is getting your website optimized to better handle converting your user traffic.
-So rather than just trying to rack up your site’s number of visitors you need to focus on racking up the percentage of those visitors who are actually becoming customers.
+So rather than just trying to rack up your site’s number of visitors, you need to focus on racking up the percentage of those visitors who are actually becoming customers.
 That’s your conversion rate, and the higher it is, the better.
-Even just a few percent of increase can mean a lot to your business.
+Even just a few percents of an increase can mean a lot to your business.

 Related areas for Optimization